Qatar country brief

 Qatar is attracting major global educational institutions to its “Education City” in Doha, in line with its aim of becoming a centre of educational excellence in the Gulf region.

 Qatar’s infrastructure development plans have generated renewed opportunities for Australian companies.
 Joint ventures between Australian and Qatari companies are becoming increasingly common and major Australian companies have operations in Qatar.
-The number of Qatari students currently studying in Australia is small, but education links are recognised by both sides as an area of potential growth.
+Fewer than 50 Qatari students currently study in Australia, but education links are recognised by both sides as an area of potential growth.

 Qatar’s sovereign wealth fund (Qatar Investment Authority) is a valued source of foreign direct investment in Australia.
 Qatar has invested significantly in Australia’s wheat, barley and other grain-producing farms, and sheep properties, to support its food security strategy.